jimishshah/twitter-auth/README.md

-# Please note I am aware this code is nowhere near production and is not ready display.
+# Please note I am aware this code is nowhere near production and is not ready for display.